 They generally move towards the poles in summer, males more so than females and juveniles.
 Females usually inhabit water deeper than 1000 m at latitudes less than 40-50°.
 Male distribution extends to more temperate latitudes.

-Kaikoura is home to the main New Zealand population of sperm whales, including both resident and transient individuals.
+Kaikoura is home to the most well studied New Zealand population of sperm whales; it includes both resident and transient individuals, mostly males.
 It appears that there is no other area in the world where this species is routinely found so close to the coast (Dawson et al., 1996).
-In any one season there are around 85 sperm whales present here, most of which are likely to be male (Dawson et al., 1996).

 Diet and foraging

 Sperm whales are toothed whales and dive to great depths to feed.
 They eat large organisms, mainly squids, but males are also likely to eat demersal fish including sharks and rays.
 They feed using clicks, which can both locate and possibly stun their prey.
 Dives have been known to last for over one hour and can be deeper than 1000 m.
 Most dives tend to last around 35 minutes however, extending down to 400 m.

 Females reach sexual maturity at around 9 years old and give birth roughly once every 5 years to one calf.
 Gestation lasts for approximately 14-16 months.
 Males appear to not reach full sexual maturity until their late twenties.
 Sperm whales are long lived and do not reach physical maturity until about 30 years old (females) and 50 years old (males).

 Sperm whale being cut up at whaling station, 1975.
 Sperm whales were one of the most heavily exploited of all the world’s whales

 Killer whales have been seen attacking sperm whales, but usually unsuccessfully.
 Pilot whales are also known to harass them.
 Other potential predators of younger animals include large sharks.
 When confronted with predators individuals are known to cluster together into defensive formations.